 Clarivein is another procedure and is the least invasive and most effective treatment.
 It uses a non-thermal catheter to get into diseased veins and spray it with a formula to freeze and kill the vein.

 Varicose veins are not just a woman’s problem- more and more men are being affected by them, and leaving this condition untreated can lead to serious repercussions.
-If you have varicose veins or suspect you have varicose veins, seek treatment to have them removed before the become any worse and start forming other problems.
+If you have varicose veins or suspect you have varicose veins, seek treatment to have them removed before they become any worse and start forming other problems.